 Fighting isn’t a sport of looks!
 It’s a sport of performance and skillfully beating the person in front of you.

-At that time in preparation I could train at a high volume, being in the gym for 3 hours at a time to work on my skills.
+At that time in my preparation I could train at a high volume, staying in the gym for 3 hours at a time to work on my skills.
 Even though my week had at least 11 training sessions I was able to train harder and longer, recovering well and maintaining a good mood.

-Why carbs are good for fighters?
+Why are carbs good for fighters?

-Also, training with depleted glycogen stores also makes you prone to illness.
+Also, training with depleted glycogen stores makes you prone to illness.
 Enough reason to have these glycogen storages moderately filled and not empty by eating simple and complex carbs that are rich in fibre, such as oats, legumes, fruit and vegetables.

 How to apply carbs in fight camp?

 Considering training science and periodisation theories: when you start preparing for a competition, you should first increase training volume and then increase intensity later.
-There is a time quite early in your preparation when you train much AND intensely.
+There is a time quite early in your preparation when you train frequently AND intensely.
 Increase your carb intake while you increase the intensity.
-If you enjoy food of high carb density (e.g. rice), that’s the time when you can eat moderate amounts of it.
+If you enjoy food of high carb density (e.g. rice), that’s when you can eat moderate amounts of it.